-The proposed development is located in the Perimeter Center LCI.
-It is recommended that the developer work with Perimeter Center CID to ensure that the proposed development meets the goals of the LCI and design standards set forth by the CID.
+The proposed development is adjacent to the Perimeter Center LCI and less than 1⁄2 mile from the Sandy Springs LCI.
+It is recommended is that the developer work with Perimeter Center CID and Sandy Springs to incorporate cohesiveness of the development with the LCI studies.